nleethochawalit/GLACiAR2-master/README.md

 - *max_mag:* Faintest observed magnitude of the simulated galaxies (default = 30.0).
 - *z_bins:* The numbers of redshift bins wanted.
 For a simulation run from z1 = 9.5 to m2 = 10.5 in steps of 0.2 magnitudes, there will be 6 bins (default = 15).
 - *z_bins* Number of redshift bins (default = 16)
-- *min_z:* Minimum redshift of the simulated galaxies (default = 8.5).
+- *min_z:* Minimum redshift of the simulated galaxies (default = 7.5).
 - *max_z:* Maximum redshift of the simulated galaxies (default = 9.0).
 - *n_bands:* How many filters the images have been observed in.
 If not specified, it will raise an error.
 - *detection_band:* This is the band in which the objects are identified.
-It can be 'det' if the detection image is created by coadding different bands.
+If the detection image is a coadd of multiple bands, put *det*.
 If not specified, it will raise an error.
 - *bands:* Name of the bands.
-If detection_band is not 'det', the detection band has to go first.
+If the *detection_band* is not 'det', the detection band has to go first.
 If not specified, it will raise an error.
 - *detection_band_combination:* Required if detection_band is 'det'.
 List of bands used in coadding to create the detection image.
-- *coadd_type:* 1 if simple coadd, 2 if noise-equalized coadd (e.g. Whitaker2019).
-Type = int.
+- *coadd_type:* 1 for a simple coadd, 2 for a noise-equalized coadd (e.g. Whitaker2019).
 - *list_of_fields:* Text file containing the name of the fields where the simulation is going to be run.
 If not specified, it will raise an error.
 - *zeropoints:* Zeropoint value corresponding to each band.
 The default value is 25 for each band.
 This will be put in SExtractor configuration file.
 - *gain_values:* Gain values for each band.
 If not specified, it will raise an error.
 This will be put in SExtractor configuration file.